 Shared hosting works well for sites that have a relatively low volume of website traffic and don’t require large amounts of memory.
 But larger businesses or sites with a lot of traffic may not be a good fit for the shared hosting environment, and small sites that become successful may need more resources in order to expand.

-When that happens, a site owner could upgrade the plan to a higher tier of services in shared hosting, or graduate to other solutions such as dedicated or VSP hosting.
+When that happens, a site owner could upgrade the plan to a higher tier of services in shared hosting, or graduate to other solutions such as dedicated or VPS hosting.
 It’s also possible to stay on an ultra low cost shared hosting plan indefinitely, if a site remains relatively small and doesn’t consume excessive amounts of the shared server’s resources.
-With low costs and minimal features, shared hosting can help new users build an online presence quickly, with room to grow.
+With low costs and minimal features, a shared hosting service can help new users build an online presence quickly, with room to grow.